Last Updated on

 10. Help Your Child Understand The Importance of Speaking Right and Honestly

-Make sure your child values honesty, especially when it comes to matters that involve relationships and money. teach him that no matter what, he should speak the truth and stick to what he says.
+Make sure your child values honesty, especially when it comes to matters that involve relationships and money.
+Teach him that no matter what, he should speak the truth and stick to what he says.
 Also, inculcate in your child a sense of responsibility.

 11. Assure Your Unconditional Love and Support

-If your child fails at something, make an effort to understand why and what to do before you criticize him.
+If your child fails at something, make an effort to understand why and what to do before you criticise him.
 But over that, tell him that mistakes do not reduce the love between people.

 Also Read: Important Tips on How to Be a Good Father